swarm64/s64da-installer/README.md

 - Docker and Docker-Compose
 - Centos/RHEL 7 (>=7.4)
-- A valid S64 DA license copied to `./config/license/s64da_license.license`.
+- A valid S64 DA license copied to `./config/license/s64da.license`.
+Replace the existing dummy file.
   If you don't have a license file yet request one by contacting support@swarm64.com.
 - For FPGA targets: All FPGA(s) must be setup with their Shells (the part on the FPGA)
 - Consult the Swarm64 DA user guide or contact support@swarm64.com for more information